 We even got to have a snack with an astronaut, which Atlas still to this day talks about.
 We spent the whole day here, and I know for a fact we did not see it all!

 We really enjoyed our time here in Cocoa Beach and the whole space coast – but we totally did not plan enough time here.
 We left more than a few stones unturned – but we know we will definitely be back here sooner than later.
+One thing we can’t wait to do again is go on a bioluminescent kayaking tour.

 There are several ticket deals, tours from Orlando, and more available to book.
 Click here to check rates and book online.